Filtration learning in exact multi-parameter persistent homology and classification of time-series data: Background

 \subsection{Persistence Image}

 Note that the space of barcodes lacks not only a natural differential structure but also a vector space structure.
-This limitation hinders the integration of TDA with ML techniques.
-However, several studies have been conducted to develop mappings from barcodes to a Hilbert space; among theses, the persistence landscape \cite{bubenik2015statistical} and persistence image \cite{adams2017persistence} are well-known methods.
-In this study, we use the vectorization with the persistence image because it has been demonstrated to be a smooth map in \cite{leygonie2021framework}, suitable for analyzing the smoothness of our workflow.
+This limitation makes it difficult to integrate TDA and ML.
+To overcome this limitation, several studies have been conducted to develop smooth mappings from barcodes to a Hilbert space; among these, the persistence landscape \cite{bubenik2015statistical} and persistence image \cite{adams2017persistence} are well-known methods.
+In this study, we use vectorization with the persistence image because it is proven to be a smooth map in \cite{leygonie2021framework}, allowing us to prove the smoothness of our workflow.

 \begin{definition}{\cite{adams2017persistence}} Given a barcode $\mathcal{B}$, its persistence image is an $r^2$-dimensional vector $\I_{\mathcal{B}} = \bigl( I_{\mathcal{B}} (x_1, y_1), \cdots,$ $I_{\mathcal{B}} (x_{r^2}, y_{r^2}) \bigr) \in \mathbb{R}^{r^2}$, where